Here are some tips on downloading and uploading DCPs and other large files like prores quicktime files that are often 100+ GB:

 Filemail speed varies.
 You can often get high speeds with the Filemail desktop app

-With a Filemail Business account you can send and receive large files, up to 1000 GB.
+With a Filemail Business account, you can send and receive large files, up to 1000 GB.
 And you can store 1000 GB permanently.
-With a Enterprise account you get 5 TB of permanent storage.
+With an Enterprise account, you get 5 TB of permanent storage.
 You can buy extra storage.
 You can delete transfers that are downloaded and verified to free up storage.
 You can choose different servers in different countries to store the files.

 Ease of use